splunk-soar-connectors/microsoft365defender/manual_readme_content.md

     1. Below steps are required only in case of Interactive auth (i.e. If checkbox is unchecked)
-    2. Navigate to the 'Azure Active Directory' on the Microsoft Azure portal.
+    2. Navigate to the 'Microsoft Entra ID' on the Microsoft Azure portal.
     3. Click on the 'App registrations' menu from the left-side panel.
     4. Click on the earlier created app.
 You can search for the app by name or client ID.
     5. Navigate to the 'Authentication' menu of the app on the left-side panel.